Meet Peridot

 "I'm new to all this and very excited about this next phase of my life."

 One memorable afternoon, our Gem Identification class instructor mentioned that Professor Peridot wanted to see me in his office after class.
 This was my chance; given the opportunity, I would present what I considered a curious gemological challenge.
 Just how keen were his observation skills?
 I had to find out.
-Years earlier, I had acquired a ring sold to me as Jade, its true identity a mystery.
+Years earlier, I had acquired a ring sold to me as a jade, but its true identity was a mystery.
 My limited knowledge of gems led me to speculate Nephrite or possibly Jadeite!

 "You wanted to see me, Professor Peridot?"